EMF & ELF Health Risks: Get The Facts

 Based on animal and human evidence like the examples above, some expert agencies have evaluated the cancer-causing nature of ELF radiation.

 The International Agency for Research on Cancer (IARC) is part of the World Health Organization (WHO).
-One of its major goals is to identify causes of cancer.
+One of its major goals is to identify the causes of cancer.
 In 2002, IARC considered the evidence for ELF magnetic and electric fields separately:

 - It found “limited evidence” in humans for the carcinogenicity of ELF magnetic fields in relation to childhood leukemia, with “inadequate evidence” in relation to all other cancers.
 It found “inadequate evidence” for the carcinogenicity of ELF magnetic fields based on studies in lab animals.